Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

-obtained by inserting the sum of two adjacent vectors between them is a semitoric fan with the new pairs $(v_i, v_i+v_{i+1})$ and $(v_i+v_{i+1}, v_{i+1})$ both labeled as Delzant corners.
-The process of producing this new fan from the original is known as \emph{corner chopping}~\cite{KaKe2007}. \item A \emph{reverse corner chop} is the procedure by which a single vector $v_i$, $i\in\{0, \ldots, d-1\}$, which is the sum of its adjacent vectors is removed from the fan and the new corner resulting from this, $(v_{i-1},v_{i+1})$, is declared to be Delzant.
-This is the inverse of a corner chop and can only be performed if both pairs in the original fan involving $v_i$ are Delzant corners. \item Suppose that the pair $(v_i, v_{i+1})$ is a hidden corner.
+obtained by inserting the sum of two adjacent vectors between them is a semitoric fan with the new pairs $(v_i, v_i+v_{i+1})$ and $(v_i+v_{i+1}, v_{i+1})$ both labeled as Delzant corners (Lemma~\ref{lem_cc}).
+The process of producing this new fan from the original generalizes \emph{corner chopping} for toric fans (cf.~\cite{KaKe2007}).
+For this reason, it is also referred to as a~corner chop(ping) in the context of semitoric fans. \item Suppose that $(v_{i-1},v_i)$ and $(v_i, v_{i+1})$ are Delzant corners and that $v_i = v_{i-1} + v_{i+1}$.
 Then

-is a semitoric fan with $(v_i, Tv_{i+1})$ a Delzant corner and $(Tv_{i+1}, v_{i+1})$ a fake corner (Lemma \ref{lem_removehidden}).
-The process of producing this fan is called \emph{removing the hidden corner $(v_i, v_{i+1})$}. \item Suppose that the pair $(v_i, v_{i+1})$ is a fake corner and the pair $(v_{i+1}, v_{i+2})$ is a Delzant corner on the top boundary.
+is a semitoric fan with the pair $(v_{i-1}, v_{i+1})$ being labeled as a Delzant corner (Lem\-ma~\ref{lem_reversecc}).
+This process of producing this new fan from the original generalizes \emph{reverse corner chopping} for toric fans (cf.~\cite{KaKe2007}).
+For this reason, it is also referred to as a~reverse corner chop(ping) in the context of semitoric fans. \item Suppose that the pair $(v_i, v_{i+1})$ is a~hidden corner.
 Then

+is a semitoric fan with $(v_i, Tv_{i+1})$ a Delzant corner and $(Tv_{i+1}, v_{i+1})$ a fake corner (Lemma~\ref{lem_removehidden}).
+The process of producing this fan is called \emph{removing the hidden corner $(v_i, v_{i+1})$}. \item Suppose that the pair $(v_i, v_{i+1})$ is a fake corner and the pair $(v_{i+1}, v_{i+2})$ is a~Delzant corner on the top boundary.
+Then

-is a semitoric fan with $(v_i, Tv_{i+2})$ a Delzant corner and $(Tv_{i+2}, v_{i+2})$ a fake corner (Lemma \ref{lem_fakedelzcommute}).
-The process of producing this fan is called \emph{commuting a fake and a Delzant corner}. \end{enumerate} \end{enumerate} \end{definition}
+is a semitoric fan with $(v_i, Tv_{i+2})$ a Delzant corner and $(Tv_{i+2}, v_{i+2})$ a fake corner (Lemma~\ref{lem_fakedelzcommute}).
+The process of producing this fan is called \emph{commuting a~fake and a~Delzant corner}. \end{enumerate} \end{enumerate} \end{Definition}

-\begin{remark} The corner chop and reverse corner chop can be obtained as equivariant symplectic blowups and blowdowns, respectively.
-We briefly discuss the symplectic interpretation of all four of these transformations in Section~\ref{sec_interpret}. \end{remark}
+\begin{Remark}The corner chop and reverse corner chop can be obtained as equivariant symplectic blowups and blowdowns, respectively. \end{Remark}